gosang/gosang.github.io/content/posts/security/simplifying-cookie-based-and-token-based-authentication.md

 ## Disadvantages

-- **Complexity**: More complex to implement than cookie-based authentication.
+- **Complexity**: More complex to implement than Cookie-based authentication.
 - **Token Revocation**: Difficult to revoke tokens.

 ## When to Use